sailGirish07/Todo_app/README.md

 # REDUCER
 Functions that take the curr. state and an actiion as arg. and return  new state result . (event handler).
 (state, action) => newState
-Updates state based on action
+Reducers are pure functions that specify how the application’s state changes in response to actions.
+Redux Toolkit simplifies reducer creation with the createSlice function.

 # Action
 It is a plain javascript object that has a type field (lile event).
-Describes what happened
+Describes what happened .

 # SLICE
 Collection of redux reducer logic and actions for single together in a single file .